zaneali1/zaneali1/README.md

 Hello Reader!

 I am Zane Ali, a software engineer and graduate in BSc.
 (Hons) Physics with Computer Science from the University of Birmingham.
-I have project experience in object-oriented programming, numerical analysis and signal processing; some of which you will see in this Github profile.
+I have project experience in FIX Trading software, numerical analysis and signal processing; some of which you will see in this Github profile.
 My technical strengths include Java, MATLAB, SQL, TCL and LaTeX and I have strong quantitative skills from the Physics in my degree.

-I have interned with the Foreign and Commonwealth Office, a social entrepeneurship and a university technology transfer hub, preparing me for any project-management or client-facing elements of a graduate role.

-You can find more details on my experience https://www.linkedin.com/in/zaneali1/ and you can contact me on zxa507@alumni.bham.ac.uk.
+You can find more details on my LinkedIn page https://www.linkedin.com/in/zaneali1/.

 Thank you for visiting!